ot-adam-moon/GITLatest/README.md

 Install Nodejs
 --------------
-* Install [node.js](http://nodejs.org/) or copy install file from nodejs folder in OT-Setup folder
+* Install [node.js](http://nodejs.org/) or copy install file from nodejs folder in OT-Setup folder and execute installer

 Install Ruby
 ------------
-[Ruby for Windows](http://rubyinstaller.org/) or copy install file from ruby folder in OT-Setup folder
+[Ruby for Windows](http://rubyinstaller.org/) or copy install file from ruby folder in OT-Setup folder and execute installer

 * During the installer select the checkbox to add bin directory to PATH Environment Variable
 * After installing Ruby make sure to reopen powershell window because PATH Environment change